microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a collection of all the [place](../resources/place.md) objects, or the specified type of place object, defined in the tenant.
+Get a collection of all the [place](../resources/place.md) objects or the specified type of **place** object defined in the tenant.

 A **place** object can be one of the following types:

 * A [room](../resources/room.md) which includes rich properties such as an email address for the room, and accessibility, capacity, and device support.
 * A [room list](../resources/roomlist.md) which includes an email address for the room list, and a navigation property to get the collection of room instances in the room list.

-Both **room** and **roomList** are derived from the place object.
+Both **room** and **roomList** are derived from the **place** object.

+You can get only rooms, only room lists, or only rooms in a specific room list in the tenant.

-The list places operation returns a richer payload for rooms and room lists than the [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions.
+Compared with the [findRooms](../api/user-findrooms.md) and [findRoomLists](../api/user-findroomlists.md) functions, this operation returns a richer payload for rooms and room lists.
 See [details](../resources/place.md#using-the-places-api) for how they compare.

 ## Permissions